v-fearam/performance-optimization/BusyDatabase/ReadMe.md

 1. Enable your computer to reach the Azure Database:

    - Go to the Database Server.
-   - In the Network section, allow your IP address.
+   - In the Security/Networking section, allow your IP address.

 1. Run proyect locally